OpenEvalProject/evals/manuscripts/elife-96798/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/00xp9wg62 School of Environmental and Biological Engineering, Key Laboratory of Metabolic Engineering and Biosynthesis Technology, Ministry of Industry and Information Technology, Nanjing University of Science and Technology Nanjing China
+1. School of Environmental and Biological Engineering, Key Laboratory of Metabolic Engineering and Biosynthesis Technology, Ministry of Industry and Information Technology, Nanjing University of Science and Technology Nanjing China ([ROR:00xp9wg62](https://ror.org/00xp9wg62))
-2. https://ror.org/026axqv54 Department of Laboratory Medicine, Nanjing Drum Tower Hospital, Affiliated Hospital of Medical School, Nanjing University Nanjing China
+2. Department of Laboratory Medicine, Nanjing Drum Tower Hospital, Affiliated Hospital of Medical School, Nanjing University Nanjing China ([ROR:026axqv54](https://ror.org/026axqv54))
-3. https://ror.org/0064kty71 School of Medicine, Shenzhen Campus of Sun Yat-sen University, Sun Yat-sen University Shenzhen China
+3. School of Medicine, Shenzhen Campus of Sun Yat-sen University, Sun Yat-sen University Shenzhen China ([ROR:0064kty71](https://ror.org/0064kty71))
-4. https://ror.org/049z3cb60 The First Affiliated Hospital, Basic Medical Sciences, University of South China Hengyang China
+4. The First Affiliated Hospital, Basic Medical Sciences, University of South China Hengyang China ([ROR:049z3cb60](https://ror.org/049z3cb60))
 5. Internal Medicine Department, Chengdu Jinniu District People's Hospital Chengdu China
-6. https://ror.org/04523zj19 Affiliated Hospital of Nanjing University of Chinese Medicine Nanjing China
+6. Affiliated Hospital of Nanjing University of Chinese Medicine Nanjing China ([ROR:04523zj19](https://ror.org/04523zj19))
-7. https://ror.org/011rf9d86 CAS Key Laboratory of Nutrition, Metabolism and Food Safety, Shanghai Institute of Nutrition and Health, Shanghai Institutes for Biological Sciences, University of Chinese Academy of Sciences Shanghai China
+7. CAS Key Laboratory of Nutrition, Metabolism and Food Safety, Shanghai Institute of Nutrition and Health, Shanghai Institutes for Biological Sciences, University of Chinese Academy of Sciences Shanghai China ([ROR:011rf9d86](https://ror.org/011rf9d86))

 † Corresponding author

 ## Abstract

 As a central hub for metabolism, the liver exhibits strong adaptability to maintain homeostasis in response to food fluctuations throughout evolution.
 However, the mechanisms governing this resilience remain incompletely understood.
 In this study, we identified Receptor interacting protein kinase 1 (RIPK1) in hepatocytes as a critical regulator in preserving hepatic homeostasis during metabolic challenges, such as short-term fasting or high-fat dieting.
 Our results demonstrated that hepatocyte-specific deficiency of RIPK1 sensitized the liver to short-term fasting-induced liver injury and hepatocyte apoptosis in both male and female mice.
-Despite being a common physiological stressor that typically does not induce liver inflammation, short-term fasting triggered hepatic inflammation and compensatory proliferation in hepatocyte-specific RIPK1-deficient ( Ripk1 -hepKO) mice.
-Transcriptomic analysis revealed that short-term fasting oriented the hepatic microenvironment into an inflammatory state in Ripk1 -hepKO mice, with up-regulated expression of inflammation and immune cell recruitment-associated genes.
-Single-cell RNA sequencing further confirmed the altered cellular composition in the liver of Ripk1 -hepKO mice during fasting, highlighting the increased recruitment of macrophages to the liver.
-Mechanically, our results indicated that ER stress was involved in fasting-induced liver injury in Ripk1 -hepKO mice.
+Despite being a common physiological stressor that typically does not induce liver inflammation, short-term fasting triggered hepatic inflammation and compensatory proliferation in hepatocyte-specific RIPK1-deficient (Ripk1-hepKO) mice.
+Transcriptomic analysis revealed that short-term fasting oriented the hepatic microenvironment into an inflammatory state in Ripk1-hepKO mice, with up-regulated expression of inflammation and immune cell recruitment-associated genes.
+Single-cell RNA sequencing further confirmed the altered cellular composition in the liver of Ripk1-hepKO mice during fasting, highlighting the increased recruitment of macrophages to the liver.
+Mechanically, our results indicated that ER stress was involved in fasting-induced liver injury in Ripk1-hepKO mice.
 Overall, our findings revealed the role of RIPK1 in maintaining liver homeostasis during metabolic fluctuations and shed light on the intricate interplay between cell death, inflammation, and metabolism.

 ## Introduction